 Other Names: Creeping Phlox

 Ornamental Features

-Emerald Blue Moss Phlox is smothered in stunning lavender star-shaped flowers at the ends of the stems from early to late spring.
-Its tiny needle-like leaves remain emerald green in colour throughout the year.
+Crackerjack Moss Phlox is covered in stunning lightly-scented fuchsia star-shaped flowers at the ends of the stems from early spring to early summer.
+Its tiny needle-like leaves remain green in colour throughout the year.